Cydonia01/machine-learning/Part 6 - Reinforcement Learning/Value Based/Q-Learning/README.md

-# Q-Learning for Route Planning in a Graph Environment (NumPy)
+# Q-Learning for Route Planning in a Graph Environment

 This project demonstrates a simple **Q-Learning** algorithm for finding the optimal route between locations in a graph-based environment using **NumPy**.